Tweedie Calculus: Applications of Tweedie Calculus

-Other families, such as Proposition~\ref{P:measure-factorization-functional}, are developed in Appendix~\ref{A: Calculations} using the same techniques.
+Other families are developed using the same techniques in Appendix~\ref{A:Calculations}.
 I conclude this subsection by illustrating the flexibility of the method across several noise distributions.
-Table~\ref{tab:noise-families} reports posterior mean representations for these noise laws, with the corresponding derivations collected in Appendix~\ref{A: TableEntries}.
+Table~\ref{tab:noise-families} reports posterior mean representations for these noise laws, with the corresponding derivations collected in Appendix~\ref{A:TableEntries}.

 Several comments are in order.
-First, despite their analytic diversity, the resulting decision rules share a common shrinkage form.
-Each posterior mean is the observation, after correcting for the noise location, plus a normalized adjustment depending only on the observed marginal density \(f_Y\).
-Thus the unknown prior distribution enters only through \(f_Y\), and the adjustment can be interpreted as an empirical Bayes shrinkage term.
-The form of this shrinkage term, however, depends sharply on the noise law.
+First, despite their analytic differences, the resulting decision rules share a common shrinkage form.
+Each posterior mean equals the observation, after correcting for the noise location, plus a normalized adjustment that depends only on the observed marginal density $f_Y$.
+Thus the unknown prior distribution enters only through $f_Y$, and the adjustment can be interpreted as a shrinkage or correction term.
+The form of this term, however, depends sharply on the noise law.

 Second, the table shows that statistical difficulty is distribution-specific.
-For Gaussian noise, the correction is local: it depends only on \(f_Y(y)\) and \(f_Y'(y)\).
+For Gaussian noise, the correction is local: it depends only on $f_Y(y)$ and $f_Y'(y)$.
 This locality appears to be exceptional.
-The other entries involve nonlocal functionals of \(f_Y\).
+The other entries involve nonlocal functionals of $f_Y$.
+Notably, these pose a lower estimation difficulty.

-Finally, the table illustrates the value of recasting the problem as Fourier calculus.
-The Cauchy entry is especially instructive.
-Its posterior mean involves the Hilbert transform of the observed density, a representation that would be hard to guess without the language of tempered distributions.
-In the present approach, it follows from the standard identity identifying the Hilbert transform with the inverse Fourier transform of the integration map defined by \(\omega\mapsto -i\operatorname{sgn}(\omega)\) \citep[Chapter 5, Equation 5.1.12]{grafakos2008classical}.

 \begin{landscape}

 \end{landscape}